MasrukHabib/MasrukHabib/README.md

-# 🌟 Masruk Habib 🌟
+# Hi, I'm Masruk Habib 👋
 *Driven by Innovation, Guided by Technology*

-Welcome to my GitHub!
-I'm **Masruk Habib**, a passionate **Computer Engineering student** with a deep interest in **Machine Learning**, **Data Science**, and **Software Development**.
-My journey revolves around leveraging technology to solve real-world problems and create impactful solutions.
-With hands-on experience in **research internships**, **mentorship roles**, and a strong focus on **Artificial Intelligence**, I am committed to continuous learning and innovation.
-This repository showcases my technical expertise, diverse projects, and dedication to advancing the tech community through cutting-edge research and practical applications.
+I'm a passionate Computer Engineering student, researcher, and developer with a deep interest in Machine Learning, Data Science, and Software Development.
+My work revolves around leveraging technology to solve real-world problems and create impactful solutions.
+From research-based projects to full-stack development, I am always exploring new ways to push the boundaries of innovation.

----

 ## 🛠️ Skills